-I’m posting again (two days in a row!) because I received a lovely new cookbook from Fanny Lam of Oh Sweet Day, and these pumpkin and cream cheese muffins spoke to me immediately from amongst the pages.
+I’m posting again (two days in a row!) because I received a lovely new cookbook (affiliate link) from Fanny Lam of Oh Sweet Day, and these pumpkin and cream cheese muffins spoke to me immediately from amongst the pages.
 Then after making them and inhaling most of them (and sharing with my neighbors who also devoured them) I decided you might just want this recipe as well for your upcoming holiday weekend and month.
 They are crazy good; the pumpkin and spices are balanced perfectly and the cream cheese center tangy and sweet.
 I made them in soufflé molds (my new favorite way to make muffins) but if you don’t have any, I have instructions for making them in a regular muffin tin as well.

 Pumpkin and Cream Cheese Muffins with Streusel

 Adapted slightly from Oh Sweet Day! (affiliate link) by Fanny Lam

 I’ve made the rolls in individual soufflé molds, specifically, these 3 x 2-inch copper mini molds from Mauviel.
 If you do not have soufflé molds, you could use ramekins instead, just make sure they are roughly the same size.
 The molds I used have straight 2-inch sides, which helps give the muffins their tall shape.
 If using muffin tins, see baking directions for details.
 If using regular muffin tins, you will only need half the amount of cream cheese filling.
 I had leftover streusel in my freezer (from this recipe) and used that, but I’ve included Fanny’s recipe for walnut streusel below.

 1/3 cup (66g) granulated sugar

 1/4 cup walnuts, chopped into bite-sized pieces